stronka/Voxel/README.md

  - SDL\_mixer
  - pugixml (google)

-The game uses XML configuration for scene loading
+The game uses XML configuration for scene loading.

+The main part of the game is the scene, which is a simple plane.
+The plane is split into voxels,little squares.
+The look of squares is defined by the configuration